Steps To Buying a Home in Florida

-These are the steps involved in buying a home in Florida, as explained by a Florida REALTOR®.
+These are the steps to buying a home in Florida, as explained by a Florida REALTOR® and retired Court Reporter.
 Each state is different.
 I am often asked what is involved in buying a home.
 These are the steps to buying a property in Florida.

 PRE-APPROVAL OR PROOF OF FUNDS